oiax/tgweb/README.md

 ```

 If so, the value of property `data-x` on this page is `"d"`.

+Custom properties as well as predefined properties such as `title` are inherited as well.
+Also, properties with names beginning with `meta`, `http-equiv-`, `og-` or `property-` are
+inherited.
+However, properties whose name begins with `class-` are _not_ inherited.

 ### Embedding property values into a wrapper or layout